xavierloeraflores/wgu-capstone/project_management/Project-Proposal-Plan.md

 - Modeling: Using natural language processing and supervised learning techniques and logistic regression, the model will be trained to accurately categorize the posts based on the offensiveness of the content.
 This will allow the model to predict future user-generated posts and categorize whether they are offensive or not allowing the content to be automatically moderated.

 - Evaluation: The solution will be evaluated to ensure that it meets the requirements and objectives of the project.
-This will involve testing the model with a testing data and new user-generated data to ensure that it is accurately categorizing the content and saving the human moderation team time.
+This will involve testing the model with testing data and new user-generated data to ensure that it is accurately categorizing the content and saving the human moderation team time.

 - Deployment: The machine learning solution will be deployed as a backend service that will be utilized within a full-stack application where users can post content that will be categorized by the model.
 Users will also be able to see how the model moderates their content.